Acts 18:18b At Cenchreae he (Paul) had cut his hair, for he was under a vow.

 According to the apostle Paul, “all in Christ” are the same.
 The same father Abraham, the same offspring and the same heir.
-Not one set of rules for the Jewish believer and a different set of rules for the gentile believer.
-The same offspring, the same body, the same heir!
-The same!
-According to Paul…
+Not one set of rules for the believer from Judea and a different set of rules for the believer from the nations.
+The same offspring, the same body, the same heir; “The same“, at least according to Paul…

-- 2Peter 3:15-17 15And count the patience of our Lord as salvation, just as our beloved brother Paul also wrote to you according to the wisdom given him, 16as he does in all his letters when he speaks in them of these matters.
+2 Peter 3:15-17 15And count the patience of our Lord as salvation, just as our beloved brother Paul also wrote to you according to the wisdom given him, 16as he does in all his letters when he speaks in them of these matters.
 There are some things in them that are hard to understand, which the ignorant and unstable twist to their own destruction, as they do the other Scriptures.
 17You therefore, beloved, knowing this beforehand, take care that you are not carried away with the error of lawless people and lose your own stability.

 1 Corinthians 4:16 I urge you, then, be imitators of me.